-The scope of the Fire Safety Order also includes what is described in the Order (as amended under the FSA 2021) as the "building's structure".
+In England and Wales, the scope of the Regulatory Reform (Fire Safety) Order also includes what is described in the Order (as amended under the Fire Safety Act 2021) as the "building's structure".
 For avoidance of doubt, the Government's intention in referring to the "building's structure" is that consideration of this matter should comprise a visual inspection of the construction and layout of the building (e.g. compartmentation) on the basis that it is reasonable to assume that the building was correctly designed and built to resist early structural collapse in the event of a fire.

 As such, in a fire risk assessment, intrusive surveys of buildings are only required if the fire risk assessor has serious concerns about the structural fire protection of the building.
 Otherwise, only non-intrusive surveys need to be carried out.
-In effect, there is a need for a focus primarily on those walls and floors, the fire resistance of which is critical to a 'stay put' strategy (to the extent that they are accessible and visible from the common parts).
+In effect, there is a need for a focus primarily on those walls and floors, the fire resistance of which is critical to life safety and the evacuation strategy (to the extent that they are accessible and visible).
 It is not, for example, expected that, in a fire risk assessment, there is an investigation of the fire resistance of the structural frame or other elements of structure, which can reasonably be expected to have been properly addressed under building regulations at the time of construction of the block.
 Equally, if defects in, for example, protection of structural elements come to light, they must be addressed.
 Therefore, to support the conduct of the FRA, it is vital that the assessor is informed of any issues that may affect the structural integrity of the building.
 This is particularly important in non-traditional buildings, including those with timber frames or large panel systems.